subvertnormality/mosaic/README.md

 ### Rhythm Section Design

-The rhythm of your track is crafted using the [Pattern editor](#pattern-editor), accessible by pressing the third button in the global menu cluster located at the bottom left of your grid.
-A pattern in Mosaic is defined as a sequence composed of 64 trigs, notes, velocities, and duration data, always spanning 64 steps.
+The rhythm of your track is crafted using the [pattern editor](#pattern-editor), accessible by pressing the third button in the global menu cluster located at the bottom left of your grid.
+A pattern in Mosaic is defined as a sequence composed of 64 steps with trigs, notes, velocities, and duration data.
 Patterns are the building blocks of your rhythm section.

 The pattern editor provides multiple tools to create these building blocks.
 You can input trigs manually in an XOX style, or choose from predefined banks featuring bass, snare, and hi-hat patterns.
 For more complex needs, explore using Euclidean patterns or patterns from Noise Engineering's Numeric Repetitor.
 To add unique rhythmic variations, apply a tresillo modifier, which introduces a 3-3-2 repeating pattern.
 These rhythm types can be blended by selecting and "painting" them onto the grid.
 It's possible to paint more than one pattern at a time, and then edit further to taste XOX style.
 To learn more about this process, refer to the [Adding Trigs](#adding-trigs) section.